Kingdom of Italy (Holy Roman Empire): Dissolution

 The status of Imperial Italy was more or less stable up to 1789.
-There was even a serious push by the Savoyards (backed by Prussia) to raise Savoy to electorate status in 1788, which would make it only the second non-German state to become so (after Bohemia).
-This came to nothing as the French Revolution of 1789 would quickly shatter the old order.Wilson 2016, p.
-227.
+There was even a serious push by the Savoyards (backed by Prussia) to raise Savoy to electorate status in 1788, which would make it only the second non-German state to become so (after Bohemia, which was after the crushing of Bohemian estates in 1620 dominated by German-speaking aristocrats).
+This came to nothing as the French Revolution of 1789 would quickly shatter the old order.